Skip to main content

 By David Ning

-According to a Federal Deposit Insurance Corporation report from 2019, 5.4% of American households don’t have a bank account.
+According to a Federal Deposit Insurance Corporation report, 4.2% of American households don’t have a bank account.
 The number doesn’t sound like a huge percentage.
-However, with 325+ million people in the country, that’s as much as 7.1 million households that were unbanked.
-The reasons for why these families are going without a basic checking account varies.
-Some think they don’t have enough money to open and fund an account.
-Others have a distrust of banks (and fees), or are worried about poor credit.
+However, with 325+ million people in the country, that’s as many as 5.6 million households that were unbanked.

 You Pay a Ton For Check Cashing

 When you receive your paycheck, all of that money ought to be yours.
 And that’s certainly the case if you have a checking account.
 You can simply deposit or cash your check with your bank free of charge.
-Not so, if you need to use a check cashing service.
+Not so, if you need to use a check-cashing service.
 We did some research a while back on how to cash a check if you don’t have a bank account.
 All of the options cost money.

 You Are Forced to Pay Money Order Fees